 I think he's doing a great job overall.

-I get frustrated with him.
+Get frustrated with him.

 But at the same time, my destiny is not bound to Trump, and it's not bound to Roger Stone.

-That's Webster Tarpley's fucking M.O.
-Wayne Madsen, the guy who brought us the Call Larry Nichols story, won't talk to Alex anymore because of the same concerns.
+Wayne Madsen, the guy who brought us the Call Larry Nichols story, won't talk to Alex anymore because of the same concerns, because of his support of Trump.

-And he's still going to have to do a controlled burn, but I think you get away a lot easier when you're like, oh no, we were the real thing all along, and Trump, you know, he's doing the same thing he did with the Tea Party.
+And he's still going to have to do a controlled burn, but I think you get away a lot easier when you're like, oh, no, we were the real thing all along, and Trump, you know, he's doing the same thing he did with the Tea Party.

 But, you know, in this next clip, Alex says that he doesn't think that Trump is going down, but the way he's saying it makes me think that he thinks Trump is going down.

-It's not because I think he's about to be brought down for sure.
+And so my statement now that this isn't all about Trump is not because I think he's about to be brought down for sure.

 It's so that people understand that if Trump is destroyed, it should not be a demoralizing effect because we're on the march and the globalists are on the run.